 This is a great tool for your child to use when talking with their Thinkster Math tutor!
 Instead of trying to verbalize areas they are struggling with, they can refer to the chart and collaborate on a plan that leads to learning improvements.

-A reality is that often students will actually avoid areas that they struggle with, because it brings them too much stress.
+The reality is that often students will actually avoid areas that they struggle with because it brings them too much stress.
 This is obviously a counterproductive strategy, as they should be working to build strength and confidence in these weak areas.

 Thinkster will help students understand that by dedicating more time to these areas, they will become easier, and stress will reduce in the long run.